 General Authorization

-Midwest Energy Hub, LLC, a Delaware Limited Liability Company (MWEH) is authorized to execute Transactions and manage these Transactions in support of its businesses.
+Midwest Energy Hub, L.L.C., a Delaware Limited Liability Company (MEH) is authorized to execute Transactions and manage these Transactions in support of its businesses.

-All Transactions covered by this policy must be conducted in compliance with all MWEH policies, as each may be amended, supplemented or restated from time to time by the Board of Directors of MWEH (collectively the “MWEH Policies”).
+All Transactions covered by this policy must be conducted in compliance with all MEH policies, including but not limited to the MEH Risk Procedure and Control Guidelines, as each may be amended, supplemented or restated from time to time by the Board of Managers of MEH (collectively the “MEH Policies”).

 Trading Portfolio

-Designated MWEH representatives are authorized to enter into Transactions that create Positions for MWEH, its affiliates, or MWEH customers within the limits specified herein in Appendix I. These Positions shall be managed in the Trading Portfolio by the Vice President of Trading for MWEH.
-This Trading Portfolio is designed to capture and manage risks related to optimization of the MWEH assets, physical delivery of natural gas, risk management services and managing positions within the approved limits.
+Designated MEH representatives are authorized to enter into Transactions that create Positions for MEH, its affiliates, or MEH customers within the limits specified herein in Appendix I. These Positions shall be managed in the MEH Trading Portfolio by the Commercial Development Manager for MEH.
+This Trading Portfolio is designed to capture and manage risks related to optimization of the MEH assets, physical delivery of natural gas, risk management services and managing positions within the approved limits.

 Position and Loss Notification Requirements

-MWEH trading activities are subject to a combination of limits.
+MEH trading activities are subject to a combination of limits.
 These limits include, but are not limited to, Net Open Position, Maturity/Gap Risk, and Potential Exposure limits and Loss notifications, as appropriate for the type of business activity under consideration.

 The following Limits will be utilized:

 Net Open Position Limits.
-Midwest Energy Hub, LLC activities are subject to the Net Open Position limits at the Commodity Group level, as specified in Appendix I.
+MEH activities are subject to the Net Open Position limits at the Commodity Group level, as specified in Appendix I.

 Maturity/Gap Risk Limits.
-Midwest Energy Hub, LLC activities are subject to the Maturity/Gap Risk limits at the Commodity Group level, as specified in Appendix I.
+MEH activities are subject to the Maturity/Gap Risk limits at the Commodity Group level, as specified in Appendix I.

 Potential Exposure Limits.
-Midwest Energy Hub, LLC activities are subject to potential exposure analysis using stress-testing and scenario analysis, as directed by the Midwest Energy Hub, Chief Risk Officer, and limits based on Value-at-Risk, calculated daily or as appropriate to the business activity under consideration at the Portfolio level and at the Commodity Group level.
+MEH activities are subject to potential exposure analysis using stress-testing and scenario analysis, as directed by the MEH, Chief Risk Officer, and limits based on Value-at-Risk, calculated daily or as appropriate to the business activity under consideration at the Portfolio level and at the Commodity Group level.

 Loss Notifications.
-Daily and Cumulative Losses resulting from Midwest Energy Hub, LLC activities are subject to the reporting requirements, as specified in Section IV.C.
+Daily and Cumulative Losses resulting from MEH activities are subject to the reporting requirements, as specified in Section IV.C.

 Regulated Exchange Limits.
-Midwest Energy Hub, LLC may be subject to limits imposed by regulated exchanges on which they transact.
-Midwest Energy Hub, LLC shall comply with any such limits imposed on them, as such limits may be modified from time to time.
+MEH may be subject to limits imposed by regulated exchanges on which they transact.
+MEH shall comply with any such limits imposed on them, as such limits may be modified from time to time.

 Limit Violation/Loss Notification Requirements

-Notwithstanding the other provisions of this Policy, any violation of limits must be reported to the Midwest Energy Hub, LLC.
-Board of Directors.
+Notwithstanding the other provisions of this Policy, any violation of limits must be reported to the MEH Board of Managers.
 Such report should be made prior to entering into a Transaction if there is a sufficient reason to believe that a limit violation will occur.
-Requirements for limit violation notifications, each accompanied by an explanation for all limit violations and a recommended course of action for Net Open Position, Maturity/Gap Risk and Value-at-Risk limit violations, will be as follows:
+Requirements for limit violation notifications, each accompanied by an explanation for all limit violations and a recommended course of action for Net Open Position, Maturity/Gap Risk and Value-at-Risk limit violations, will be as follows: [NEED TO DISCUSS REMEDIES FOR LIMIT VIOLATIONS]

 Net Open Position Limits; Maturity/Gap Risk Limits.
-If the limit violation is equal to or in excess of the applicable limit, the Midwest Energy Hub, LLC Chief Risk Officer shall promptly communicate the occurrence to the Board of Directors of Midwest Energy Hub, LLC.
+If the limit violation is equal to or in excess of the applicable limit, the MEH Chief Risk Officer shall promptly communicate the occurrence to the Board of Managers of MEH and any designees.

 Value-at-Risk Limits.
-If the aggregate VAR limit is exceeded or if the VAR for any Commodity Group or Portfolio is equal to or in excess of the applicable limit, the Midwest Energy Hub, LLC Chief Risk Officer shall promptly communicate the occurrence to the Board of Directors of Midwest Energy Hub, LLC.
+If the aggregate VAR limit is exceeded or if the VAR for any Commodity Group or Portfolio is equal to or in excess of the applicable limit, the MEH Chief Risk Officer shall promptly communicate the occurrence to the Board of Managers of MEH and any designees.